visuddhi/UnivariateDensityEstimate.jl/README.md

 Pkg.clone("https://github.com/visuddhi/UnivariateDensityEstimate.jl")
 ```

-You need to also have Julia v 1.1 installed (the package does not support the syntax for older Julia versions before v 1.0) to be able to use this package.
+You need to also have Julia v1.1 installed (the package does not support the syntax for older Julia versions before v1.0) to be able to use this package.

 <h2> The mirror-descent (MD) algorithm </h2>